14 Important Questions to Ask About Matching Gifts

 The deadline to submit a matching gift request will vary based on your donor’s employer, but here are three main types of deadlines:

-- Within a set number of months.
+• Within a set number of months.
 A company will match a gift up to a certain number of months after the donation is made.
 As an example, this could be three months after the date of the donation.

-- By the end of the calendar year.
+• By the end of the calendar year.
 A company will match a gift within the calendar year of when the donation is made.

-- By the end of the calendar year, plus a grace period.
+• By the end of the calendar year, plus a grace period.
 A company will match donations made through the end of the calendar year, and then add on additional months for employees to submit a request.
 These grace periods usually go through the end of January, February, or March.

 4. Why aren’t more nonprofits using matching gifts?

-That’s the million-dollar question, isn’t it?
-Turns out, much of the time, both nonprofits and donors don’t know about matching gifts.
+It turns out, much of the time, both nonprofits and donors don’t know about matching gifts.

 For nonprofits, reasons include a lack of staff, resources, and time needed to zero in on matching gift revenue.
 Many times, organizations don’t know who a donor’s employer is or what their matching gift policy is.

-Here’s some handy evidence: Did you know that 1 in 3 donors say they would give a larger gift if a match was applied to their donation?
+Did you know that 1 in 3 donors say they would give a larger gift if a match was applied to their donation?

 Just knowing that their donation will go twice as far encourages donors to give a larger gift at the outset.
 Similarly, 84% of donors say they’re more likely to donate if a match is offered at all.
-This means if you have a potential donor who’s on the fence about giving to your organization, promoting corporate matching gifts can give them the extra push they need to make their decision.
+If you have a potential donor who’s on the fence about giving to your organization, promoting corporate matching gifts can give them the extra push they need to make their decision.

 Here are some other eye-opening matching gift statistics to help put things in perspective: